wiesu/Simple-To-Do-List-Python-Script/README.md

 ## How to Run

-1. Clone the repository.
+1. Clone the repository
-2. Ensure you have Python compiler installed on your desktop or phone.
+2. Ensure you have Python compiler installed on your desktop or phone
-3. Run the script using `python main.py`.
+3. Run the script using `python main.py`

 ## Code Explanation

-- `main.py`: Contains the main logic of the application.
+- `main.py`: Contains the main logic of the application
-- `tasks.txt`: Stores the list of tasks.
+- `tasks.txt`: Stores the list of tasks